 WebTitan uses two powerful anti-malware and anti-phishing engines – Bitdefender and Clam AV – to detect malware-hosting websites.
 When malicious sites are detected; they will be blocked.
 WebTitan can also be configured to block access to questionable or illegal content.

-If employees are trained how to identify a malicious website, and web filtering software is installed, your networks will be much better protected from malware infections.
+If employees are trained on malicious website identification and web filtering software is installed, your network will be much better protected from malware infections and other web-based threats.